LFPT5: A Unified Framework for Lifelong Few-shot Language Learning Based on Prompt Tuning of T5: Methodology

 The overall loss that LFPT5 optimizes for adapting to new domains is: $\gL_{\phi} = \gL_{\phi}^{\text{task}} + \lambda_{\text{lm}} \mathcal{L}_\phi^{\text{lm}} + \lambda_{\text{kl}} \gL_{\phi}^{\text{KL}}$, where $\lambda_{\text{kl}}$ is the weight of KL divergence loss.

 \paragraph{Adapting to New Task Types}

-In order to learn a new task type $\gT_k$ while not forgetting the acquired knowledge of previous tasks $\gT_1, \ldots, \gT_{k-1}$, we simply include an additional set of prompt tokens for the new task and fine-tune their embeddings {on} while keeping the old ones frozen.
-This way the model can acquire new knowledge via sharing its prior knowledge, {while} at the same time avoiding forgetting.
-Compared with previous lifelong learning frameworks which fine-tune the entire model for all tasks ignoring the negative transfer between different types of tasks, LFPT5 shows significant superiority, {and it can also achieve better results than multitask learning as shown in later \cref{DT_res}}.
+In order to learn a new task type $\gT_k$ while not forgetting the acquired knowledge of previous tasks $\gT_1, \ldots, \gT_{k-1}$, we include an additional set of prompt tokens for the new task and fine-tune their embeddings while keeping the old ones frozen.
+This is indeed an instance of dynamically expandable network \citep{yoon2017lifelong}, where each task type has its own dedicated prompt.
+The embedding of the new prompt tokens can be initialized with the learned embeddings from a previous task to avoid forgetting and to have a better task prior.
+We define 300 tunable tokens per task prompt, meaning that we only add about 0.04\% of the parameters of the pretrained T5 when learning a new task type.
+Compared with previous lifelong learning frameworks which fine-tune the entire model for all tasks ignoring the negative transfer between different types of tasks, LFPT5 shows significant superiority, {and it can also achieve better results than multitask learning (\cref{DT_res}}).